DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

 There are three kinds of tips:

-1. exists in `Github actions` official doc，and I thought it's worth while to be highlighted. see [Chapter2 Actions tips](#chapter2-actions-tips)
+1. Items are worthwhile to highlight from the Github Actions official doc.
+See the details of [Chapter2 Actions tips](#chapter2-actions-tips)
-2. doesn't exist in Github actions official doc，but summarized by the author's practical experience，see [Chapter3 Pipeline tips](#chapter3-pipeline-tips) and [Chapter4 Practice tips](#chapter4-practice-tips)
+2. Items are summarized by practical experience of myself which are not in the official doc.
+See the detals of [Chapter3 Pipeline tips](#chapter3-pipeline-tips) and [Chapter4 Practice tips](#chapter4-practice-tips)
-3. a list of third-party actions that I'm considered elegant，see [Chapter5 Elegant 3d-party actions](#chapter5-elegant-3d-party-actions)
+3. The elegant items from the third party actions from my point of view.
+See [Chapter5 Elegant 3d-party actions](#chapter5-elegant-3d-party-actions)

 ## Contents
 - [Awesome notes of Github actions](#awesome-notes-of-github-actions)